Mackey functors and sharpness for fusion systems: Acyclicity of Mackey functors

 Further they define a \emph{proto-Mackey functor} on a small category $\CB$ as a a bivariant functor $M\colon\CB\to\Mod{\BZ}$ such that its additive extension $M_\amalg\colon\CB_\amalg\to\Mod{\BZ}$ is a Mackey functor in the previous sense, provided that $\CB_\amalg$ has pullbacks.
 Then they show the following acyclicity criterion.

-\begin{prp}[{\cite[Corollary 5.16]{JM1992}}] Let $\CB$ be a small category satisfying the following conditions. \begin{enumerate} \labitem{{\rm (B0)}}{B0} The product of each pair of objects of $\CB$ and the pullback of each diagram $c \to e \from d$ of objects of $\CB$ exist in $\CB_\amalg$. \labitem{{\rm (B1)}}{B1} $\CB$ has finitely many isomorphism classes of objects, each set of morphisms is finite, and all self-maps in $\CB$ are isomorphisms. \labitem{{\rm (B2)}}{B2} For each object $P$ of $\CB$ there is an object $Q$ of $\CB$ with $|\Hom_\CB(P,Q)|$ prime to~$p$. \end{enumerate} Then every proto-Mackey functor $M\colon\CB\to\Mod{\BZ_{(p)}}$ is acyclic. \end{prp}
+\begin{prp}[{\cite[Corollary 5.16]{JM1992}}] Let $\CB$ be a small category satisfying the following conditions. \begin{enumerate} \labitem{{\rm (B0)}}{B0} The product of each pair of objects of $\CB$ and the pullback of each diagram $c \to e \from d$ of objects of $\CB$ exist in $\CB_\amalg$. \labitem{{\rm (B1)}}{B1} $\CB$ has finitely many isomorphism classes of objects, each set of morphisms is finite, and all self-maps in $\CB$ are isomorphisms. \labitem{{\rm (B2)}}{B2} For each object $P$ of $\CB$ there is an object $Q$ of $\CB$ with $|\Hom_\CB(P,Q)|$ prime to~$p$. \end{enumerate} Then for every proto-Mackey functor $M\colon\CB\to\Mod{\BZ_{(p)}}$, its contravariant part $M^*$ is acyclic. \end{prp}

-The condition \ref{B0}, which is denote by (PB$\times_\amalg$) in \cite{JM1992}, ensures that $\CB_\amalg$ has pullbacks and products of pairs of objects which are compatible with coproducts.
+The condition \ref{B0}, which is denoted as (PB$\times_\amalg$) in \cite{JM1992}, ensures that $\CB_\amalg$ has pullbacks and product of pairs of objects which is distributive over coproducts.
 This allows them to define Mackey functors and the Burnside ring for $\CB_\amalg$.
 Using the action of the Burnside ring on Mackey functors and the conditions \ref{B1} and \ref{B2}, they prove the above proposition.

 On the other hand, D\'iaz and Libman \cite{DL2009} construct the Burnside ring of $\CO(\CF^c)_\amalg$ using the products in $\CO(\CF^c)_\amalg$, which goes back to Puig.
 It is easy to show that $\CO(\CF^c)_\amalg$ has equalizers.
 Consequently, $\CO(\CF^c)_\amalg$ has pullbacks.